SWENGG4Y2023/CPADTeam02/documentation/SoftwareRequirementSpecification.md

       The features that are available to the Admin are:

-      -   Admin can Add / Delete / Update Trainers and Fitbit member details.
-      -   Admin has all rights to view the details of fitbit members.
-      -   Admin can also view Transaction Details and update fitness membership packages with the trainers.
-      -   Validate and verify trainers based upon their certification and feedback.
+      -   Manage user accounts and permissions.
+      -   Configure system settings and preferences.
+      -   Monitor system performance and usage statistics.

    - ### **3.2 User Features**

-      The features that are available to the members are
+      The features that are available to the consumers are

-      -   Can view profile history and details
-      -   Makes inquiries and can take training membership.
-      -   Can schedule a fitness consultancy session.
-      -   Can view their past fitness records.
-      -   Can create their self-fitness goals.
-      -   Can give feedback to the trainers.
-      -   Can provide feedback to the trainers and the fitness consultants
+      -   Register and log in to the application.
+      -   Input daily activities and receive CO2 footprint calculations.
+      -   View personalized insights and recommendations.
+      -   Track CO2 footprint over time with visualizations.
+      -   Access educational content on sustainable practices.

    - ### **3.3 Trainer Features**

       The features that are available to the Trainer are:

-      -   Trainer can view Member details who have subscribed to them.
-      -   Accept or reschedule consultancy sessions with the members.
-      -   Provide their fitness work-out details to the members.
+      -   Provide additional insights and support to users.
-      -   Can charge fees from the subscribed members.
-      -   Trainers can also add blogs and videos about their activities.
+      -   Create and manage educational content.
+      -   Engage with users through the app’s communication channels.

 ## 4. External Interface Requirements
    - ### **4.1 User Interface Requirements**

-      Fitbit is designed to provide a user-friendly and engaging experience for members to access and manage their fitness data.
+      Smart C02nverter is designed to provide a user-friendly and engaging experience for members to access and manage their fitness data.
 The app is customizable, easy to navigate, and visually appealing, with features such as notifications and integrations with other apps to keep members motivated and engaged.
 The app is also accessible to members with disabilities and support multiple languages.

-      - Easy navigation: The Fitbit app should have an intuitive interface that is easy to navigate, with clear labeling of features and options.
+      - Easy navigation: The Smart C02nverter app should have an intuitive interface that is easy to navigate, with clear labeling of features and options.
       - Customization: The user interface should allow members to customize their experience, such as choosing which metrics to track or setting personal goals.
-      -  Visual feedback: The app should provide clear visual feedback, such as charts and graphs, to help members track their progress and understand their fitness data.
+      -  Visual feedback: The app should provide clear visual feedback, such as charts and graphs, to help members track their progress and understand their Smart C02nverter data.
       -  Notifications: The app should provide notifications, such as reminders to move or congratulatory messages for hitting goals, to help motivate and engage members.
       -  Integration with other apps: The app may integrate with other health and fitness apps, such as calorie trackers or meditation apps, to provide a comprehensive view of a members health and wellness.
       -  Accessibility: The app should be accessible to members with disabilities, with features such as high contrast mode or voice command options.
       -  Multilingual support: The app should support multiple languages to make it accessible to members around the world.
-      -  Membership Subscription Plan: The user interface shall allow users to view the membership subscription plans offered by the fitbit application and choose the plan that best fits their needs.
+      -  Membership Subscription Plan: The user interface shall allow users to view the membership subscription plans offered by the Smart C02nverter application and choose the plan that best fits their needs.
 The membership subscription plan page shall display the benefits and pricing of each plan.

    -  ### **4.2 Hardware Interface Requirements**